nichoth/resume/src/resume.md

 ## skills
-I focus on web programming with JavaScript &mdash; contemporary browser applications and scalable Node.js services.
+I focus on web programming with JavaScript &mdash; contemporary browser applications and scalable Node JS services.

 ### And more:
 * CSS